Best Orange Amps (Our Top Picks)

 For blues, jazz, and lighter musical styles, we'd recommend the OR15H, with a single channel, bluesy tube response, and a simplified control system.
 It's also a good amp for those who rely more on a pedalboard.

-Which one for metal?
+Best one for metal?

 For metal or more modern tones, we'd recommend going up to the Rockerverb series, perhaps the MKII.
 It's far more expensive, but worth it if you're going for a modern heavy tone that still gives you the tube circuit.
 If you can go without tubes, a much cheaper alternative would be something from the Crush Pro series.